 The abundance of imported goods threatens the domestic industry.
 If the pressure on imports is so great, domestic companies can go bankrupt and close down.
 As a consequence, unemployment has increased.

 This pressure can be very populist.
-I mean, a high increase in the unemployment rate can put pressure on the government.
+A high increase in the unemployment rate can put pressure on the government.
 High unemployment is very unpopular in society and can worsen the electability of the government in power.
-As a result, like it or not, the government will intervene to secure the domestic industry and employment.
+As a result, whether we like it or not, the government will intervene to secure the domestic industry and employment.

 Protecting consumers